Table of Contents

-There are various times when suddenly pick up your cat feels necessary, such as:
+There are various times when suddenly picking up your cat feels necessary, such as:

 - Preventing danger or injury.
 If you need to pick up your cat quickly in an emergency your cat might already be stressed.
 So be sure to hold them in a calm and secure way they are familiar with.
 You don’t want to make your cat feel trapped!
-Too tight and your cat could become hostile, jump down, or bite and scratch.
+Hold them too tight and your cat could become hostile, jump down, or bite and scratch.

 - To administer medicine.
 If you need to give a cat a pill, and they won’t eat it, you may need to pick them up like a baby.
 However, unless the medication is time-sensitive, it’s best to approach your cat when they are relaxed.
-You can likely wait within the hour for your cat to settle down.
+You can likely wait for an hour or so for your cat to settle down.

 - Your cat is scared or stuck.
 Your first instinct to help your terrified kitty might be to pick them up.
 But this could actually make their fear worse.
 Unless your cat is stuck in an impossible way where they can’t get out on their own or without a lure, you should avoid grabbing your cat to get them unstuck.

 If your cat is scared, try to give them more space.
 For example with firework anxiety in cats, setting up a comfortable space until the trigger has passed will be more productive than forcing them out of their hidey-hole.

 Are Certain Cat Breeds More Cuddly Than Others?

 These cat breeds are a lot more cuddly than others and are more likely to be happy when picked up:

 - Maine Coons

 Breeds that are less likely to enjoy being picked up include: